no-src/gofs/README.md

 $ gofs -source="./source" -dest="rs://127.0.0.1:8105?local_sync_disabled=false&path=./dest" -users="gofs|password"
 ```

+### Relay

+If you need to synchronize files between two devices that are unable to establish a direct connection, you can use a
+reverse proxy as a relay server.
+In more detail, see also [Relay](/relay/README.md).

 ### Remote Server Source Protocol

 The remote server source protocol is based on URI, see [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986.html).